macCesar/purgeTSS/README.md

 ```
 Use `--dev` if you want to copy all classes while prototyping your App.

-Use `--vendor` to copy the following [Font Awesome Fonts](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts) inside your `app/assets/fonts` folder.
+Use `--vendor` to copy the following [Font Awesome Fonts](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts) to your `app/assets/fonts` folder.
 With their names fixed to work in your app whether it is Android or iOS.

 > FontAwesome5Brands-Regular.ttf
 >